Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 \subsection{Standard modules}

-We present a brief overview of the most common class of $\atl{n} \equiv \atl{n}(\q)$ modules: the \textit{standard} modules $\mathsf{W}_{k,z}(n)$; these are indexed by a non-negative integer $2k \leq n $ (so $k$ is a half-integer), of the same parity as $n$, and a non-zero complex number $z$.
-The simplest way of describing their basis is in terms of diagrams having $n$ ($k$) nodes on their bottom (top) side, and having exactly $k$ through lines.
-One simply takes the formal sums of every such diagrams, and use diagram composition to describe the action of the algebra (by stacking an algebra diagram on the bottom), understanding that if composition produces a diagram with less than $k$ through lines, it is identified with the zero element.
-For instance,
+We present a brief overview of the most common class of $\atl{n} \equiv \atl{n}(\q)$ modules (see \cite{GL} for details): the \textit{standard} modules $\mathsf{W}_{k,z}(n)$; these are indexed by a non-negative integer $2k \leq n $ (so $k$ is a half-integer), of the same parity as $n$, and a non-zero complex number $z$.
+The simplest way of describing their basis is in terms of diagrams having $n$ ($2k$) nodes on their top (bottom) side, and having exactly $2k$ through lines.
+One simply takes the formal sums of every such diagrams, and use diagram composition to describe the action of the algebra (by stacking an algebra diagram on the top), understanding that if the composition produces a diagram with less than $2k$ through lines, it is identified with the zero element.
+For instance, in the case of $k=1$ we have

 This is the way standard modules $\mathsf{S}_{k}(n) $ are defined for the regular Temperley-Lieb algebra $\tl{n}(\q)$, by simply excluding the diagrams with strings crossing the imaginary boundary on each side of the diagrams; while for $\tl{n}(\q)$ such diagrams form a finite dimensional module, it is not true for the affine version $\atl{n}(\q)$, as e.g.\ the translation generators $u^{\pm1}$ produce states with arbitrary winding of through lines.
-To get a finite dimensional module for $\atl{n}(\q)$, one must also fix the eigenvalues of the two central elements identified in the previous section: $-Y =\q b + \q^{-1} b^{-1} $ and $-\bar{Y}=\q \bar{b} + \q^{-1} \bar{b}^{-1} $.
+To get a finite dimensional module for $\atl{n}(\q)$, one must also fix the eigenvalues of the two central elements identified in the previous subsection: $-Y =\q b + \q^{-1} b^{-1} $ and $-\bar{Y}=\q \bar{b} + \q^{-1} \bar{b}^{-1} $.
 The simplest way to do this is to define the right action of $u$ (the action on through lines) as multiplication by $z$, i.e.